gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Arduino Boards Manager ESP8266 Support

-Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
+Arduino version 1.6.4 and above allows installation of third-party platform packages using Boards Manager.

 1. Install Arduino 1.6.8 from the Arduino website.
 2. Start Arduino and open Preferences window.